 1970 - The Garrett Thomas (Tommy) and Addie Watson Nash House, 4221 La Brea Drive, Charlotte NC.
 Gantt drew the plans for this house on his kitchen table.
 Sold in 2005 to Kimberly Alexander.
 Sold by heirs in 2005 to Diana L. Ward.
 Sold in 2017 to Caroline Fache and Joseph C. Ewoodzie.

 1976 - The Kenneth H. Chambers House, 22 Catawba Ridge Road, River Hills SC.
 Sold in 2009.

-1979 - The Edmond R. and Thelma C. Johnson House, 301 Sardis Lane, Charlotte.
+1979 - The Edmond R. and Thelma C. Johnson House, 301 Sardis Lane, Charlotte NC.
 4100 sf.
-There is a mother-in law suite with a second kitchen and bath.
+There is a mother-in-law suite with a second kitchen and bath.
 Sold in 2003 to Jeffrey S. Forbes and Claude A. Little.
 Sold in 2006 to Adam Pearson and Merritt Friedman.
 Sold in 2010 to Andrew D. and Cynthia Peterson.

-1980 - The Harvey Gantt Residence, part of condos at 517 North Poplar Street, Charlotte.
-As of 2012 still owned by the Gantts.
+1980 - The Harvey Gantt Residence, part of condos at 517 North Poplar Street, Charlotte NC.
+As of 2021 still owned by the Gantts.

 Around 1981 - Student Housing for UNC Charlotte, Charlotte NC.

 Sources include: Cheryl Walker; Gail Jodon; Harvey Gantt; MIT; Gantt Huberman.